 The CA EL Roadmap includes information and resources that can benefit students, parents, community members, teachers, and school and district administrators.

 Where can I find the EL Roadmap Policy?

 The California English Learner Roadmap State Board of Education Policy: Educational Program and Services for English Learners is available now on the CDE EL Roadmap web page.

 Who collaborated on the development of EL Roadmap Policy?

 The CDE collaborated with Stanford Professor Emeritus Dr. Kenji Hakuta and researcher Dr. Laurie Olsen, who facilitated the work of the EL Roadmap workgroup.
-The EL Roadmap workgroup participants are teachers, administrators, county office of education representatives, educational non-profit representatives, and integrated partners from key educational organizations.
-A list of the Roadmap workgroup members can be found on the CDE EL Roadmap Workgroup Members Web page.
+The EL Roadmap workgroup participants were teachers, administrators, county office of education representatives, educational non-profit representatives, and integrated partners from key educational organizations.
+A list of the Roadmap workgroup members can be found on the CDE EL Roadmap Workgroup Members web page.

 What does the Guidance Document contain?